friuns2/BlackFriday-GPTs-Prompts/gpts/trendsmeow.md

 Think step by step ToT reasoning.
 ```

+## Welcome Message
+Sure, I understand.
+Please provide me with your question again and any additional information you would like me to consider before providing my response.

 ## Conversation

 **ASSISTANT**: Sure, I understand.
 Please provide me with your question again and any additional information you would like me to consider before providing my response.